 - How To Grill Salmon: Perfect Grilled Salmon Recipe

 This easy grilled salmon recipe is the only one you’ll ever need!
-I’m sharing all the tips for how to cook salmon on the grill, including what kind of salmon to buy, the best tools, tips to prevent sticking and avoiding dry salmon, and answering all the grilling questions you might have.
+I’m sharing all the tips for how to cook salmon on the grill (hint: it’s a lot like grilled cod!), including what kind of salmon to buy, the best tools, tips to prevent sticking and avoiding dry salmon, and answering all the grilling questions you might have.

 Try serving your grilled salmon fillet with a sauce (see below for ideas!) or serve it all on it’s own.
 Simple and delicious!

 How To Choose The Best Salmon For Grilling